biolab/orange2/docs/reference/rst/Orange.tuning.rst

 The script first divides the data into training and testing subsets.
-It trains a naive Bayesian classifier and than wraps it into :obj:`Orange.optimization.ThresholdClassifiers` with thresholds of .2, .5 and .8.
+It trains a naive Bayesian classifier and than wraps it into :obj:`~ThresholdClassifiers` with thresholds of .2, .5 and .8.
 The three models are tested on the left-out data, and we compute the confusion matrices from the results.
 The printout::